cfinn8822/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
 In the this demonstration I am going to create a Resource group and Virtual Machine to use for the purpose of installing osTicket.
-I am going to list my prerequisites for installing the open-source help desk, as well as listing all the steps you need in order to do the same.
+I am going to list my prerequisites for installing the open-source help desk, as well as listing all the steps you need in order to install.